ExpiWell: Randomize Survey Questions

 Randomization of questions within the question

+Click on the 'randomize' button according to your survey needs, be it randomizing all the questions in the survey or just randomizing questions within a group.
 When the randomization option is "on," the button appears green in color (as shown in the screenshot below).
-This selection randomizes all of the questions and question blocks within the survey.
+In this example, this selection randomizes all of the questions and question blocks within the survey and the questions shown in the question group.

 Utilizing Advanced Randomization Techniques - In addition to basic question randomization, advanced techniques offer further customization.